How To Prepare Your Chicken Coop For Winter

 A tarp covering the outside chicken run to keep snow out of a winterized chicken coop

 Another tip is to use the tarp as a wall of sorts.
 If you have a high fence for your run, you can attach a tarp to one side to keep drifting down.
-This tip is more for you than the chickens as it keeps extra snow out of the run and that means less shoveling needs to be done on my end.
-Trust me, I can use all the help I can get!
+This tip is more for you than the chickens, as it keeps extra snow out of the run, meaning less shoveling needs to be done on my end.
+Trust me; I can use all the help I can get!

 a winter chicken run with tires, wood shavings and roof for protection